What is an SMTP Server?

 Common Misconceptions About SMTP

-Let’s break down three common misconceptions about SMTP.
+Let’s break down three other misconceptions about SMTP.

 SMTP is just for emails